 This listing of subjects can be hand-written or typed.
 It is helpful to use the subject names from the boxes in the Heart of Dakota guide.
 It also helps to note a time allotment behind each subject.
 This way the students have some idea of how long the subject is expected to take.
-On our list I also include the room of our house where I expect the child to complete the subject.
+On our schedule I also include the room of our house where I expect the child to complete the subject.
 I write start and end times next to each subject (but this part of the list is purely optional).

 You can use the same list all year!

 We use the same list all year.
-We place the list in a plastic page protector.
+We place the schedule in a plastic page protector.
 Each day our students check off each subject with a dry erase marker.
 At day’s end, they use a dry eraser to clear the schedule for use again the next day.

 Freedom comes when the order of subjects remains basically the same.